JohnCoene/awn/README.md

 There are numerous [options](https://f3oall.github.io/awesome-notifications/docs/customization/) that are not hard-coded but nonetheless accessible.

-Note that you can also define global options to avoid having to repeat options at every notification, modal, etc.
+You can also define global options to avoid having to repeat options at every notification, modal, etc.